reflectoring/reflectoring.github.io/content/blog/2023/2023-03-31-serialize-deserialize-with-jsonview.md

 }
 ````

-As seen from the example above, Json Views help segregate confidential information from the basic ones
+As seen from the example above, **Json Views help segregate confidential information from the basic ones
-by creating separate views within the same model.
+by creating separate views within the same model**.

 ### Allows control over the data exposed